scrouzet/classifyEEG/README.md

 [Xtrain, Xtest] = normalizeTrainTest(Xtrain, Xtest, 'scale');
 ```

-## Parameter Selection
+## Parameter selection/optimization
 For linear classification, the only parameter is C (cost).
-According to Fan et al. (2008),

-It's still good to always try different C values to be sure that classification performance does not change much.
+It is good to always try different C values to be sure that classification performance does not change much.
+From my experience, the performance improvement with EEG or iEEG data is minimal, and the computing time cost is huge...

-Important to perform a "number of training example" investigation to be sure that our classification accuracy is meaningful (i.e. that our classifier is properly trained).
+A good thing to do would be to perform a "number of training example" investigation to be sure that our classification accuracy is meaningful (i.e. that our classifier is properly trained).

-A function to perform the cross-validation (random, k-fold, leave-one-out) automatically.